wangsc1912/ESGNN/README.md

 The `Cora` dataset can be automatically downloaded in the code via PyG.
 The raw data can also be downloaded [here](https://relational.fit.cvut.cz/dataset/CORA).

-The experimental and simulation measured data are provided in `eperimental_data` subfolder.
+The experimental and simulation measured source data are provided in `source_data` subfolder.